aave/aip/content/aips/USDTETHV3.md

 This AIP proposal presents Aave with the opportunity to onboard USDT to the Ethereum v3 Liquidity Pool.

 ## Motivation
-Supporting stablecoin diversity is part of the Aave-Chan Initiative (ACI) delegate platform.cd ..
+Supporting stablecoin diversity is part of the Aave-Chan Initiative (ACI) delegate platform.

 The ACI does not have any link nor is paid by Tether or any entity to present this ARC.